Tuesday, June 30, 2015

 As psychological thrillers go, Die!
 Die!
 My Darling! suffers a bit from having an atmosphere that's neither afoot nor horseback.
 It’s not sufficiently committed to the genuinely dramatic potential of its premise, nor is it truly willing to just go for broke and be the full-on black comedy self-sendup it keeps flirting with.
 For a sense of what Die!
 Die!
 My Darling! could have been had they played it straight, check out the terrific 1972 Patty Duke thriller You'll Like My Mother.
 Stabbing suspense!
 Shear shock!

 Meanwhile, the likable and always appealing Stefanie Powersa Columbia Pictures contract player at the time and assigned to the filmrelies a bit too heavily on "indicating" her emotions.
-When in peril, her eyes widen, her mouth falls agape, she even trembles...but I never believe for a minute she's ever in the throes of any kind of anguish.
+When in peril, her eyes widen, her mouth falls agape, she even trembles...But I never believe for a minute she's ever in the throes of any kind of anguish.

 Harry & Anna

-Game of Thrones' Peter Vaughn and the late Yootha Joyce are first-rate as the bickering couple drawn
+Game of Thrones' Peter Vaughn and the late Yootha Joyce are first-rate as the bickering couple drawn into Mrs. Trefoile's plot.
+Bankhead's oft-repeated baritone bellow, "ANNA!" is a thing of beauty.

 THE STUFF OF FANTASY